SuTang21/Kreken/README.md

 # Kreken

-This is a python CLI that runs a proxy server intercepting password hash queries to HIBP database.
+This is a python CLI that runs a proxy server intercepting password hash queries to HIBP database and returns a list plaintext mapping of the hashed suffixes HIBP returns.
+So the qeuried password might be in there somewhere ...

 ### Installation
 _For MacOS_